Web-eWorks/lua-mazegame/README.md

 Enjoy!

 ## Known Issues
-- Clearing the screen might not work properly on Windows.
+- Clearing the screen might not work properly(or at all) on Windows.
 - Resizing the terminal window tends to mess things up.

 ## License